 Don’t Pick a Plan Because Your Friends or Family Loves It

 A common problem that I run into is people talk to friends, family, and neighbors, and they offer advice on what plan is the best.

-They may say their current plan is the best, and it certainly may be the best one for them.
-However, the drugs that they take may not be the same drugs you take.
-Additionally, you may not be going to the same pharmacy they go to.
+They may say their current plan is the best, and it certainly may be the right one for them.
+However, the prescriptions they take may not be the same ones you take.
+Additionally, you may not be going to the same pharmacy as them.

 How to Sign Up for Medicare Part D

 Signing up for a Medicare Part D plan can be broken down into 4 easy steps:

 - Enter in your zip code and plan type (Drug plan)

 - Follow the prompts and enter in your prescriptions

 When you add in those things, Medicare's system will automatically calculate all of your plan options.
 The list of plans will even be sorted by lowest total cost for the year.